airberlin1/schiffe_versenken/help/HelpEnglishAlpha4.md

 # In-game-menu
 Same options apart from chosing the difficulty.

+# Ship placement
+The ships can be placed on the board by dragging them to their new location.
+To turn the ships, use 'a' and 'd' or the arrow keys.
+Ships that have not yet been set appear to the right of the board.

 # In-game
 The game can be played with the mouse as well as with a keyboard.
 To play with the mouse, klick on a spot on the board to chose that spot, then click again to shoot it.
 With the keyboard, type a spot on the board, such as a2, and press enter/return.
 Note that there won't be any visual typing.
-Them game can also be saved by pressing the save button.
+The game can also be saved by pressing the save button.